priyajain2802/Grid-View-Gallery/readme.txt

 = We Need Your Support =

 It is really hard to continue development and support for this free plugin without contributions from users like you.
 If you are enjoying using our Lightbox Slider plugin and find it useful, then please consider [__Making a Donation__](http://www.cisin.com).
 Your donation will help us to encourage and support the plugin's continued development and better user support.

-== Frequently Asked Questions ==

-Please use WordPress [support forum](https://wordpress.org/plugins/grid-view-gallery/) to ask any query regarding any issue.